×

 • Road extensions and additional connections north, south, east and west were set to reconnect the isolated community to the rest of the City.

-• The neighborhood was destined to be a mixed-income, mixed-use community with a diversity of housing types for all ages and stages of life.
+• The neighborhood, reintroduced as Kindred, was destined to be a mixed-income, mixed-use community with a diversity of housing types for all ages and stages of life.

 Other design goals and features